 I hope as you have read some of this text you have got a good feeling of what the joy was, knowing Scott.
 Many of you would have experienced different sides to him but also some of the same.
 Nevertheless, I feel lucky, or should I say we feel lucky to have known him.
 He was man you wanted to make proud because he always saw something in you or your work before anyone else did and he was a man we all shared many great moments with.

 Scott, in keeping with us ripping the mick out of each other, while getting some good work done, I leave this post with a dedication to those many influential papers and the work you did, your own flow diagram.
-Yup, I can hear you now : ‘Kunal, you tosser!!’
+Yup, I can hear you now and can only imagine what witty reply you have to this fine piece of work!!

 If you wish to leave a tribute, please feel free to leave comments here but also at the tribute page, CAIPE have set up.